-CCAPS aid data identifies where international development resources have been deployed to address climate change vulnerability and build adaptive capacity in Africa.
+CCAPS aid data identifies where international aid has been deployed to address climate change vulnerability and build adaptive capacity in Africa.
 This map includes all types of aid for all donors in the Malawi Aid Management Platform, geocoded and climate-coded through a collaboration between CCAPS, AidData, and the Government of Malawi.
 Download the data

-This mapping tool also contains active World Bank projects across Africa geocoded through the Mapping for Results initiative - a partnership between AidData and the World Bank Institute - and African Development Bank (AfDB) projects approved in 2009-2010, mapped by AidData in partnership with AfDB.
+This map also contains active World Bank projects across Africa geocoded through the Mapping for Results initiative - a partnership between AidData and the World Bank Institute - and African Development Bank projects approved in 2009-2010, mapped by AidData in partnership with AfDB.

 - How does CCAPS identify climate-related aid?

 - Can better tracking of adaptation aid reduce climate change vulnerabilities on the ground?